kislik/letsencrypt_nic_ru/README.md

 -it     ==> remove from docker options
 ```

-_In the example above the module's logs will be written in path '/tmp/letsencrypt.log'_
+_In the example above the module's logs will be written in the path '/tmp/letsencrypt.log'_